Ford Modular engine: F-150 variant

 A torque-biased variant of the Coyote is produced as an alternative to the EcoBoost V6 in the F-150 pickup truck.
-The F-150 5.0L receives a lower compression ratio (10.5:1), intake camshafts with less duration, cast iron exhaust manifolds, and revised cylinder heads to improve cooling.
+The F-150 5.0 L receives a lower compression ratio (10.5:1), intake camshafts with less duration, cast iron exhaust manifolds, and revised cylinder heads to improve cooling.
 The intake manifold changed only in color, and height.
 These changes promote low-end and mid-range power and torque.
 The engine retains the Coyote's forged steel crank and piston-cooling jets but benefits from the addition of an external engine oil cooler similar to the Boss 302's.
 The changes result in the engine's peak horsepower dropping to 360 hp at 5500 rpm, while torque is rated at 380 lbft at 4250 rpm.
 When the 2015 F-150 was revealed, Ford improved the induction system to pull air from above the grille under the hood (aka Ram Air Effect) as opposed to the fender intake inlet that had been used for all previous Ford Modular Engines.
 The addition of Ram Air Effect pulled more cool air into the engine in favor for a power increase to 385 hp at 5750 rpm and 387 lbft at 3850 rpm.

 For 2018, numerous revisions were made to the 5.0.
 Most notably, the adoption of a port and direct fuel injection system, as well as spray-on bore liner, eliminating the need for conventional cast iron cylinder bore liners (changes shared with the 2018 Mustang), and compression ratio is increased to 12.0:1.
-Power and torque increased to 395 hp at 5750 rpm, while torque is rated at 400 lbft at 4500 rpm.
+Power increased to 395 hp at 5750 rpm, while torque is rated at 400 lbft at 4500 rpm.